TMTimeVR/PhotonVR/README.md

 # ![](Visuals/SmallerTextepicepic.png)
-A Unity Package containing all the necessary components to do VR networking with [Photon](https://photonengine.com)
+A Unity Package containing all the necessary components to do VR networking with [Photon](https://photonengine.com).
+And more customisation.

 # Disclaimer